-&lt;sup>54 Exempt purchases are limited to machinery and equipment as defined by s.
+&lt;sup>55 Exempt purchases are limited to machinery and equipment as defined by s.
 212.08(5)(d), F.S.
 This exemption does not apply to industrial machinery or equipment purchased or used by businesses listed in s.
 212.08(5)(b)5., F.S., or any business that can measure an increase in productive output as provided in s.
 212.08(5)(b)6., F.S.

-&lt;sup>55 The percentage of increase is measured by calculating the deflated implicit productive output for the calendar year during which the installation of the machinery or equipment is completed or during which commencement of production utilizing such items is begun divided by the implicit productive output for the preceding calendar year.
+&lt;sup>56 The percentage of increase is measured by calculating the deflated implicit productive output for the calendar year during which the installation of the machinery or equipment is completed or during which commencement of production utilizing such items is begun divided by the implicit productive output for the preceding calendar year.
 Commencement of production must begin no later than two years following completion of installation of the machinery or equipment.
+This exemption also applies to building materials purchased to manufacture or expand clean room facilities.